danishnaseem05/EyeWatch/README.md

 ### TODO

-- Change the name of the entire program from EyeWatch to EyePurgeWatch
+- Change the name of the entire program from EyeWatch to either EyePurgeWatch or SynologyPurgeWatch (this one would also require the modification of icons)

 - Call the SynologyAPI&#39;s  run method from the Lib.java constructor and save the Filenames in a LinkedList.